 Ikarovec was formed as a spin-out from the biotechnology company Quethera, which was acquired by Astellas Pharmaceuticals in 2018.

-Dr Robert Haigh has more than 27 years experience in drug discovery, clinical development and commercialisation in the pharmaceutical and biotech industries.
-With over 20 years at Board level in the UK, Europe and USA, Robert brings to the company deep understanding of running a small biotech business, in-depth experience of drug development, a network of business advisers and investors supporting the biotech community and knowledge of the commercial landscape in ophthalmology.
+Piers Morgan has more than 20 years Board level experience in drug discovery, clinical development in biotech, covering both small molecules and gene therapies.
+With extensive experience of strategy and capital markets, Piers brings to the company a deep understanding of running and financing a small biotech business, in-depth experience of drug development, a network of business advisers and investors supporting the biotech community.

 Peter S Widdowson